saharletaief/Tweets_classification/README.md

 ## Get Twitter API Key
 Twitter allows third-party developers partial access to its services.<br> ![alt text](https://cdn0.iconfinder.com/data/icons/twitter-ui-flat/48/Twitter_UI-02-512.png)<br>Apps created by programmers can be integrated with Twitter by means of APIs.<br>
 Twitter API is an interface through which a website or an app can interact with Twitter.
 It allows access to the main features of the platform.<br>
-Basically, there are three levels of data access which correspond to the levels of your project’s growth: Standard, Premium and Enterprise.
+Basically, there are three levels of data access which correspond to the levels of your project’s growth: Standard, Premium and Enterprise.<br>
 	### Steps
 1. Create a free Twitter user account
 Head over to  [Twitter](https://twitter.com) and register for a free account.